AHartTN/Hartonomous-Sandbox/README.md

 dotnet run
 ```

-> **Tip:** The Service Broker queue must be enabled on your SQL Server instance.
-See [Deployment & Operations](docs/deployment-and-operations.md) for broker scripts and feature flags.
+See [Deployment & Operations](docs/deployment-and-operations.md) for Service Broker configuration and database setup.

 ---